Las Vegas Is One of the Most Competitive Hospitality Markets in the World

 The best-performing hospitality websites share a few characteristics:

-• They load the hero image and main content in under 1.5 seconds on mobile
+- Hero image and main content visible in under 2 seconds on mobile

-• The reservation or booking CTA is visible without scrolling on every device
+- Reservation or booking CTA visible without scrolling on every device

-• The menu is accessible in one click and formatted as a web page, not a PDF
+- Menu accessible in one click, formatted as a web page — not a PDF

-• Photography loads progressively — visitors see something immediately rather than waiting for the full image
+- Photography loads progressively — visitors see something immediately instead of waiting for the full image

-• The mobile experience is designed first, not adapted from desktop
+- Mobile experience designed first, not adapted from desktop

 The Compounding Advantage

-A faster website does not just convert better today.
+A faster website doesn't just convert better today.
 It builds a compounding advantage over time.

 Better Core Web Vitals scores improve Google rankings, which drive more organic traffic.
 More organic traffic means more potential guests entering the booking funnel.
 A higher conversion rate means more of those guests complete a reservation.